 Let's tackle the second question first.
 How do you get three days and three nights from Friday afternoon to Sunday morning?
 You can't, no matter how you twist it and turn it.
 As we shall see, Yeshua (Jesus) wasn't crucified on Friday, nor did GOD raise Him from the dead on Sunday.
 He was probably crucified around 9 am Wednesday morning, died that afternoon around three, and rose three days later, sometime after three p.m. on Saturday, the weekly Sabbath.
 Then, "The first day of the week [Sunday] cometh Mary Magdalene early, when it was yet dark, unto the sepulcher, and seeth the stone taken away from the sepulcher" (JOHN 20:1).
 Notice that by the time Mary had arrived at the tomb, which was just as their Sunday was beginning, He had already been risen.

 Saturday was of course their weekly Sabbath.
 However, according to the Gospel of John, on this particular week there were two Sabbaths.
 One was the regular Saturday Sabbath and the other was a special Sabbath, "a high day" (JOHN 19:31), which happened to fall this year on Thursday.
 For us today, it would be like if Christmas fell on Thursday that would be a special day.
 Yet Sunday would also still be the weekly special day.
-The Jew's Passover feast was that Thursday, so Wednesday was the preparation day for the feast, and Friday was a regular work day, so to speak.
+The Jew's first day of the Feast of Unleavened Bread was that Thursday, and Friday was a regular work day, when the women could have prepared the spices to anoint His body.
 See "Biblical Chronology".

 So how about Easter itself, where did it come from?
 Many are surprised to learn that the word Easter is never used in the Gospels.
 In fact, only once in the entire King James version of the Bible can the word Easter be found.